cdo256/virtualsets/src/Dissertation/InjFun.lagda.md

       $ hx≡hy
 ```

-## Relating Identity Functions `transport`.
+## Relating Identity Functions to `transport`

-These final equalities of this section export the idea that `transport p`
+Te final equalities of this section export the idea that `transport p`
-and `subst B p` are *paths of functions* (i.e., the identity deforms into the
+and `subst B p` are *paths of functions* (i.e., the identity deforms
-transport operator).
-These are obtained from `transport-filler` using
+into the transport operator).
+These are obtained from
-the function extensionality principle `funExt`.
+`transport-filler` using the function extensionality principle
+(`funExt`).

 ```
 id≡transport : ∀ {ℓ} {A B : Type ℓ} (p : A ≡ B)